Want to start a juicy debate?

 Consider this.
 You’re a people person and value conversation.
 It could be a quick exchange of pleasantries at the grocery store kiosk or planning your next project with your colleagues.

-In short, you value the human connection.
+In short, you value human communication.

 So, quite naturally you see talking with bots as being quite impersonal.

-This an unavoidable drawback to using AI in marketing.
+And unfortunately, this an unavoidable drawback to using AI in marketing.